SecureScripts/TP-Link_Tapo_Hack/README.md

 ## Conditions of the attack
-1. The attacker is in the same network of the Tapo app (reachable through UDP broadcast) and one of the following two: \\
+1. The attacker is in the same network of the Tapo app (reachable through UDP broadcast) and one of the following two: <br>
 2a.
-The attacker knows the username (email address) of the victim in the Tapo app OR \\
+The attacker knows the username (email address) of the victim in the Tapo app OR <br>
 2b.
 A TP-Link device is present in the network of the attacker and the Tapo app

 ## APP version